Patrick-Yevych/492-project/README.md

 ## Scope

-The objective of this project is to attempt to implement the lambda-mu calculus typing and evaluation semantics in the interpreter of Tartlet, explore the possible use-cases of extending the langauge in such a way, and how it interacts with the dependent type system.
+The objective of this project is to attempt to implement the lambda-mu calculus typing and evaluation semantics in the interpreter of Tartlet, explore the possible use-cases of extending the language in such a way, and how it interacts with the dependent type system.

 The implementation of the lambda-mu calculus requires the evaluator to be re-written in